arkime/arkime/parliament/README.md

 3. The `Low Packets Threshold` setting controls the minimum number of packets that the capture node must receive.
 If the capture node is not receiving enough packets, a `Low Packets` issue is added to the cluster.
 You can set this value to `-1` to ignore this issue altogether.
 This setting also includes a time range for how long this problem must persist before adding an issue to the cluster. _The default for this setting is 0 packets for 10 seconds._
 4. The `remove all issues after` setting controls when an issue is removed if it has not occurred again.
 The issue is removed from the cluster after this time expires as long as the issue has not occurred again. _The default for this setting is 60 minutes._
 5. The `remove acknowledged issues after` setting controls when an acknowledged issue is removed.
 The issue is removed from the cluster after this time expires (so you don't have to remove issues manually with the trashcan button). _The default for this setting is 15 minutes._

-**Password:** **Deprecated!** Use the Auth section to configure Arkime user's authentication.
-This section allows a user to update the Parliament password or create a new password if the Parliament was started without one.

 **Auth:** Here you can configure Parliament access using the Arkime User's database.
 See the [Arkime User Authetication](#arkime-user-authetication) section for more information.